railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_analytic_chart.rst

 So you can set up planning on the basis just of quantities.
 Analyzing the analytic budget enables you to compare the budget (that is, your plan) to the services actually carried out by month end.

-.. tip::   **Advice**  *Cash Budgets*
+.. tip:: Cash Budgets

 	Problems of cash management are amongst the main difficulties encountered by small growing businesses.
 	It's really difficult to predict the amount of cash that will be available when a company is young and rapidly growing.

 	If the company adopts management by case, then staff planning can be represented on the analytic accounts report, as you have seen.

-	But since you know your selling price for each of the different projects, you can see that it's easy to use the plan in the analytic accounts to precisely anticipate the amounts that you'll invoice in the coming months.
+	But since you know your selling price for each of the different projects, you can see that it's easy to use the plan in the analytic accounts to more precisely forecast the amounts that you'll invoice in the coming months.

 ..
 Copyright © Open Object Press.
 All rights reserved.